 This post may contain affiliate links.

 People say that gardening is when you spend $300 to grow $1 worth of tomatoes.
 This can be true for some people, but if you get it right, growing your own fruit and vegetables can be a great way to save money.
-In these difficult times, with household expenses going through the roof and a depression being threatened, let’s consider if growing your own fruit and veg, or starting a vegetable garden, can save you money or be cheaper than buying food in the shops.
+In these difficult times, with household expenses going through the roof, groceries rising in price and economic hardship all-round, let’s consider if growing your own fruit and veg, or starting a vegetable garden, can save you money or be cheaper than buying food in the shops.

 Why Growing Fruit and Veg is Expensive